-A Singular magazine classic and a must-read for singles in Los Angeles.
+A Singular magazine classic and a must-read for those living single.
 Yes, you really can have a fabulous single life, you really can be single and happy — even over the holidays.

 The holiday season inspires our friends and family to gift us with advice on how to change our single status even if we’re single and happy.

 There are more than 1,000 federal laws that benefit the legally married.
 That massive favoritism is especially evident when it comes to Social Security.

 Bella DePaulo, Ph.D. was a featured speaker at a TEDx program in Belgium.
 The topic of her talk: “What No One Ever Told You About People Who Are Single.”